0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 'Til we fight, 'til we're screamin'
 ```

 Ending off the second verse, the abuser’s voice begins to become purely destructive, which is also indicative of his perception of his relationship.
-The protagonist begins to break down as
+The protagonist begins to break down as he realizes that deep down his abuser did not care about him; rather, that he was only seen as an object of lust.
+One last time, she tries to sexually assault him once more through his own thoughts as she forces him to strip down to his bare-self and emotions.
+The abuser has given up on love and instead embraces violence as the only remaining form of intimacy.

 - These lines capture the moment where the relationship has become purely destructive.
 - The abuser has given up on love and instead embraces violence as the only remaining form of intimacy.